 Friends and even family members may pose awkward questions — such as, "Are you on a diet?" — when kids make different food choices than their peers, or they may tease them for things including drinking water instead of soda at social gatherings.
 Kids with a strong sense of self-esteem will be more confident in their actions.
 Encourage them to open up to you regarding their feelings about conversations they've had regarding choices that have gone against the norm.
 Praise them for good decisions.
 Suggest that they explain that they do eat "sometimes" foods, but that they also want to make healthy choices as often as possible.

 So Many Options!

 School, visits with friends and "special occasions" are ever-present opportunities for kids to practice balanced eating.
 When there is an array of options, teach them that they can take a "sometimes" food along with a few healthier foods.
-Get together with other parents of younger children from school and talk about ways you can promote healthy eating in the group as a whole.
+Get together with other parents of children from school and talk about ways you can promote healthy eating in the group as a whole.